ocadotechnology/gcp-census/README.md

 Now every question above can be easily answered by querying metadata in BigQuery or looking at our dashboard created in [Google Data Studio](https://cloud.google.com/data-studio/).

-## How it works
+## How it works?

 GCP Census retrieves BigQuery metadata using [REST API](https://cloud.google.com/bigquery/docs/reference/rest/v2/):
-1. Daily run is triggered by GAE cron ([cron.yaml](config/cron.yaml) for exact details)
+1. Daily run is triggered by GAE cron (see [cron.yaml](config/cron.yaml) for exact details)
 1. GCP Census iterates over all projects/datasets/tables to which it has access using GAE Tasks
-1. Retrieves [Table data](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables) and stream it into [bigquery.table_metadata_v0_1](bq_schemas/bigquery/table_metadata_v0_1.json) table.
+1. Retrieves [Table data](https://cloud.google.com/bigquery/docs/reference/rest/v2/tables) and stream it into [bigquery.table_metadata_v0_1](bq_schemas/bigquery/table_metadata_v0_1.json) table
-1. In case of partitioned tables, GCP Census retrieves also [partitions summary](https://cloud.google.com/bigquery/docs/creating-partitioned-tables#listing_partitions_in_a_table) by querying the partitioned table.
+1. In case of partitioned tables, GCP Census retrieves also [partitions summary](https://cloud.google.com/bigquery/docs/creating-partitioned-tables#listing_partitions_in_a_table) by querying the partitioned table

-GCP Census will retrieve all table metadata to which it has access, so all config is based on GCP IAM.
+GCP Census will retrieve all table metadata to which it has access, so all configuration is based on GCP IAM.

 # Setup

 1. Create GCP project and assign billing to it
-1. Clone the repository
+1. Clone GCP Census repository
+1. Specify metadata output BigQuery location in [app.yaml](app.yaml) (defaults to 'EU')
-1. Install dependencies(ideally using [virtualenv](https://virtualenv.pypa.io/en/stable/)):
+1. Install dependencies (ideally using [virtualenv](https://virtualenv.pypa.io/en/stable/)):
     ```
     pip install -r requirements.txt
     pip install -t lib -r requirements.txt